Ankylosing spondylitis: Physical therapy

-Moderate-to-high impact exercises like jogging are generally not recommended or recommended with restrictions due to the jarring of affected vertebrae that can worsen pain and stiffness in some with AS.

 Diet

-Research by Alan Ebringer at King's College in London, beginning in the 1980s, has implicated overgrowth of the bacterium Klebsiella pneumoniae in the symptoms of ankylosing spondylitis.
+Research by Alan Ebringer at King's College in London, beginning in the 1980s, implicates overgrowth of the bacterium Klebsiella pneumoniae in the symptoms of ankylosing spondylitis.
 The body produces antibodies that attack Klebsiella pneumoniae.
 Enzymes made by the bacterium resemble human proteins, including three types of collagen (I, III, IV) and the HLA-B27 complex of glycoproteins.
 The antibodies therefore attack these human proteins, producing the symptoms of ankylosing spondylitis.
 Ebringer and others recommend low-starch or no-starch diets.

-The site kickAS.org, referencing the work of Ebringer and others, created a "No Starch Diet" guide.

 Prognosis

 Prognosis is related to disease severity.
 AS can range from mild to progressively debilitating and from medically controlled to refractory.
 Some cases may have times of active inflammation followed by times of remission resulting in minimal disability while others never have times of remission and have acute inflammation and pain, leading to significant disability.
 As the disease progresses, it can cause the vertebrae and the lumbosacral joint to ossify, resulting in the fusion of the spine.
 This places the spine in a vulnerable state because it becomes one bone, which causes it to lose its range of motion as well as putting it at risk for spinal fractures.
 This not only limits mobility but reduces the affected person's quality of life.
-Complete fusion of the spine can lead to a reduced range of motion and increased pain, as well as total joint destruction which could lead to a joint replacement.
+Complete fusion of the spine can lead to a reduced range of motion and increased pain, as well as total joint destruction which could necessitate a joint replacement.

 Osteoporosis is common in ankylosing spondylitis, both from chronic systemic inflammation and decreased mobility resulting from AS.
 Over a long-term period, osteopenia or osteoporosis of the AP spine may occur, causing eventual compression fractures and a back "hump".
 Hyperkyphosis from ankylosing spondylitis can also lead to impairment in mobility and balance, as well as impaired peripheral vision, which increases the risk of falls which can cause fracture of already-fragile vertebrae.
 Typical signs of progressed AS are the visible formation of syndesmophytes on X-rays and abnormal bone outgrowths similar to osteophytes affecting the spine.
 In compression fractures of the vertebrae, paresthesia is a complication due to the inflammation of the tissue surrounding nerves.

 Organs commonly affected by AS, other than the axial spine and other joints, are the heart, lungs, eyes, colon, and kidneys.
 Other complications are aortic regurgitation, Achilles tendinitis, AV node block, and amyloidosis.
 Owing to lung fibrosis, chest X-rays may show apical fibrosis, while pulmonary function testing may reveal a restrictive lung defect.
 Very rare complications involve neurologic conditions such as the cauda equina syndrome.